notaryproject/specifications/specs/signature-envelope-cose.md

 # COSE Sign1 Signature Envelope

-This specification implements the [Notary Signature specification](signature-specification.md) using CBOR Object Signing and Encryption (COSE).
+This specification implements the [Notary signature specification](signature-specification.md) using CBOR Object Signing and Encryption (COSE).
 COSE ([RFC8152](https://datatracker.ietf.org/doc/html/rfc8152)) is a CBOR based envelope format for digital signatures over any type of payload (e.g. CBOR, JSON, binary).
-Notary signature specifically supports [COSE_Sign1_Tagged](https://datatracker.ietf.org/doc/html/rfc8152#section-4.2) as a signature envelope.
+The Notary signature specifically supports [COSE_Sign1_Tagged](https://datatracker.ietf.org/doc/html/rfc8152#section-4.2) as a signature envelope.

 ## Storage

-A COSE signature envelope will be stored in an OCI registry as a blob, and referenced in the signature manifest as a blob with `mediaType` of `"application/cose"`.
+A COSE signature envelope will be stored in an OCI registry as a blob, and referenced in the signature manifest as a layer blob with `mediaType` of `"application/cose"`.

 Signature Manifest Example